 Compiled by the Road Trip Alberta team

 If you’ve only got three days in Banff, this 6,641 km² National Park can be intimidating.
-Even in winter, when snow covers the mountains and the valleys thick like icing, deterring all but the hardiest, most prepared hikers out there, Banff remains a bubbling wealth of breathtaking views, snow-adventures, townsite activities – and of course, hearty food and drink to warm you from the inside, out!
+Especially in winter, when snow covers the mountains and the valleys thick like icing, deterring all but the hardiest, most prepared adventurers out there.
+Banff remains a bubbling wealth of breathtaking views, snow-adventures, townsite activities – and of course, hearty food and drink to warm you from the inside, out!

 Banff Winter Itinerary: What to Pack